NATO's Stoltenberg slams Russian 'recklessness' over nuclear plant attack | DW | 04.03.2022

 "Overnight we have also seen reports about the attack against the nuclear power plant.
 This just demonstrates the recklessness of this war and the importance of ending it and the importance of Russia withdrawing all its troops and engaging good faith in diplomatic efforts," Stoltenberg said

-On the sidelines of the conference, the UK's Truss told reporters that her country wants an urgent meeting of the UN Security Council in view of the attack on the plant.
+On the sidelines of the conference, Truss of the United Kingdom told reporters that her country wants an urgent meeting of the UN Security Council in light of the attack on the plant.

 NATO still seems unlikely to accede to Kyiv's request for a no-fly zone.